Milky Way Satellite Census. IV. Constraints on Decaying Dark Matter from Observations of Milky Way Satellite Galaxies: Conclusions

 Our analysis only directly leverages the reduction of DDM subhalo abundances and its impact on MW satellite abundances, rather than the (potentially observable) effects on the internal dynamics of satellite galaxies.
 Nonetheless, our results are consistent with and more stringent than previous limits driven by MW satellite stellar velocity dispersion measurements.
 Future work that combines our approach with the inferred dynamical masses and density profiles of MW satellites promises to further improve DDM constraints, as do future detections of dwarf galaxies within and beyond the MW.
-These observational advances will respectively be enabled by forthcoming spectroscopic facilities and giant segmented mirror telescopes \citep{Simon190304743} and observational facilities including the Vera C.\ Rubin Observatory \citep{Drlica-Wagner:2019,Mutlu-Pakdil210501658} and the Nancy Grace Roman Space Telescope.
+These observational advances will, respectively, be enabled by forthcoming spectroscopic facilities and giant segmented mirror telescopes \citep{Simon190304743} and observational facilities including the Vera C.\ Rubin Observatory \citep{Drlica-Wagner:2019,Mutlu-Pakdil210501658} and the Nancy Grace Roman Space Telescope.

-Although other cosmological observables disfavor DDM as a solution to the $H_0$ and $S_8$ tensions (e.g., \citealt{2004.07709,2006.03678}), we emphasize that our results inform DDM physics as a solution to these tensions in a way that is complementary to expansion history and large-scale structure probes.
+Although other cosmological observables disfavor DDM as a solution to the $H_0$ and $S_8$ tensions (e.g., \citealt{2004.07709,2006.03678}),\footnote{We note that \citealt{2006.03678} approximated the perturbations of the massive daughter particles, which were found to be essential to account for the effects on the $S_8$ parameter by \citealt{2008.09615}.} we emphasize that our results inform DDM physics as a solution to these tensions in a way that is complementary to expansion history and large-scale structure probes.
 In particular, large-scale structure probes are primarily sensitive to the DM lifetime, regardless of the microphysical decay mechanism, while the abundance of low-mass DM subhalos traced by MW satellite galaxies is sensitive to both the lifetime of the DM particle and the decay mechanism as encapsulated by $V_{\rm kick}$ in our model.
 Thus, to more fully inform DDM physics, it is crucial to combine observables that cover a wide range of cosmological epochs and scales, including probes of small-scale structure.